dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

-- Likely more Module 4 baseline reading:
+- Likely working our way through the following Module 4 readings:
     - Fundamentals Of Global Strategy 5: Target Markets And Modes Of Entry
     - Sugiura, H. (1990) 'How Honda localizes its global strategy', MIT Sloan Management Review, 32(1)
     - Collis, D. (2011) 'Should you have a global strategy?', MIT Sloan Management Review 53(1).
     - Mehanna, R.-A. (2008) "Strategic Patterns in International Business: Product Differentiation or Complementarity?", Journal of Transnational Management 13(2):112–131.
     - Makino, S., Isobe, T., and Chan, C. (2004) "Does country matter?", Strategic Management Journal: 25(10):1027–1043.

-- The Espresso Lane to Global Markets

 **CLASS NOTES**